Lighthouses in Door County

 Cana Island Lighthouse

 Located on the north end of Baileys Harbor off narrow and rustic Cana Island Road, this lighthouse is perhaps the most iconic and photographed of all Door County lighthouses.
-It was established in 1869 and automated in 1944.
 The island, accessed by walking across a stone causeway, is operated as a museum by the Door County Maritime Museum and Lighthouse Preservation Society.

 Chambers Island Lighthouse

 This lighthouse, located on the northwest corner of Chambers Island, is only accessible by boat.
 It was established in 1868 and automated in 1961.

 Pilot Island Lighthouse

 Built of Cream City brick in 1858 and automated in 1962, this lighthouse was ordered constructed by President Buchanan after ship captains complained the light built on Plum Island in 1848 was too far west.
 Today, the structure is only visible by water.
 The property is owned by the Coast Guard; no trespassing is allowed.

 Plum Island Lighthouse